 In the game of politics as played in the US, Gore had everything to lose and Bush had everything to gain.
 Gore had to rise and exceed expectations while Bush merely had to live up to lowered expectations to rise above them and gain credence, and he did, beginning with the first debate.
 Going into the first debate, pundits expected the better-spoken Gore to eviscerate the syntactically challenged Bush (whose intelligence they disparaged), but it did not happen.
 Gore was haughty, and since Bush held his own, the governor of Texas was adjudged the winner.
 From there to the end of the campaign, Gore could never consolidate his early lead, which slipped away.

 On election day, Bush and Gore were locked in a dead heat.
 In the closest election in a century, it all came down to a matter of 537 votes in Florida.
-Out of the nearly six million votes cast in the Sunshine State (5,861,785 total, only 36,742 of which were won by third party candidates), Bush won by a margin representing 0.0087%.
-That's less than nine one-thousandths of a percentage point.
+Out of the nearly six million votes cast in the Sunshine State (5,861,785 total, with 36,742 won by third party candidates), Bush was certified as the winner, with a margin representing 0.0087%, less than nine one-thousandths of a percentage point.

 After a long drawn-out process involving recounts and court challenges, Bush took the oath of office on January 20, 2001 and won re-election in November 2004 to become the first son of a president to win two terms in office.

 - IMDb Mini Biography By: Jon C. Hopwood